 Our Therapists are Always Improving

-• Some therapists get better outcomes than others
+• Some therapists get better outcomes than other therapists.

-• Experience doesn’t make therapists better; deliberate practice does (an intern who does deliberate practice can have better outcomes than a veteran who does not)
+• Experience doesn’t make therapists better; deliberate practice does (for example, an intern who does deliberate practice can have better outcomes than a veteran who does not).

 In their book, Effective Psychotherapists, William Miller (co-creator of Motivational Interviewing) and Theresa Moyers detail the traits that science shows the best therapists have.
 They then tell therapists what to do to build these traits in themselves.
 Therapists who do deliberate practice, in the way they describe, “distinguishes clinicians with the best client outcomes from those with the worst.” (p.
 127).